 Artarmon public has a very good reputation academically and consistently rank number one or two in the state.
 This obviously helped by the OC classes it hosts.

 I took a screenshot in the Google map and circled the school area and as you can see play area would be at a premium here with close to 1000 students.
+You can search for a particular school or address in the search box in the top right-hand corner of the embedded map or zoom into an area of interest on the map.

 Overall speaking I’d say Artarmon public school is very good with convenient and easy to access location.
 It located in the heart of north shore suburbs.
-However with the number of new apartments being built up, you can reasonably expect the school catchment to shrink in the coming years.
+However, with the number of new apartments being built up, you can reasonably expect the school catchment to shrink in the coming years.
 There is just not much more space to try cram more students onto the existing ground.

 Also see the follow up article on Artarmon Public School at here.